khullarsanket/Autonomous-Navigation-of-Differential-Drive-Robots-Using-Reactive-Control-in-ROS/README.md

-# Autonomous Navigation of Differential Drive Robots using Reactive Control in ROS
+# Autonomous Navigation of Differential Drive Robots using Reactive Control in ROS2

 ## Project Overview
 This project develops an autonomous navigation system for differential drive robots, utilizing ROS for simulation.
 By integrating an occupancy grid map and a LiDAR sensor, the simulation's fidelity and utility are significantly enhanced.
 The system comprises two ROS nodes: the Differential Drive Simulator Node for simulating robot movement and the Navigation Controller Node for dynamic obstacle avoidance and path planning.